RayHightower/RayHightower.com/_posts/2022-06-30-high-performance-playbook.markdown

 It has been said that performance is 80% psychology and only 20% skill.

 ...

+One concept that Del shares in his book: Ikigai.

+This post will discuss one of the concepts covered in Del's book: Ikigai Similarity to the [Hedgehog Concept]() from [Good to Great]().

 Del Denney is a performance coach who helps business leaders, athletes, and other professionals to achieve more.
 Most of his sesions are conducted one-to-one or in small groups.
 How does a coach scale the number of lives impacted?
 By writing a book.